ymatsumoto/mlstverse/README.md

 | samfile | NULL | (optional) BamFile object in RSamtools package, input bam file.
 Excluive with *filenames* option.
 | method | "default" | (optional) Character, scoring methods. "default" and "sensitive" are available.

 # Other
-MLST database used in mlstverse is compatible with other MLST methodology.
-We are currently preparing to be also available [pubmlst](https://pubmlst.org) database from mlstverse.
+MLST database used in the mlstverse is compatible with other MLST methodologies.
+We are currently preparing to be also available
+[pubmlst](https://pubmlst.org) database from mlstverse.

 ## Citation
 Not published yet.

 ## Licence
-Released under MIT + file LICENSE.
+Released under MIT + file LICENCE.

 ## Contact
 If you find some problem, please contact matsumoto@gen-info.osaka-u.ac.jp